beddalumia/condmatlab_sissa/HeisenbergED/README.md

 Material is partially coauthored with [Francesca Paoletti](mailto:francesca.paoletti@sissa.it), quoted here and there as *fp*.

 More specifically: She coded in f90.
 Here is reported only the data analysis, carried in a jupyter-notebook (+ some f90 code snippets, therein commented).
 All the debugging has been carried out together, in a "cross-checked" fashion.
-Nevertheless the underlying logical structure of some subroutine is inherently distinct, due to authors' different taste.
+Nevertheless the underlying logical structure of some subroutines is inherently distinct, due to authors' different taste.